Frequently Asked Questions

 What is its mission?

+We are THE association for sanctions professionals !
 ACSS’ mission is to advance the professional knowledge, skills and experience of those dedicated to sanctions, and to promote the development and implementation of sound sanctions policies and procedures.

 What are the beneﬁts of ACSS membership?

-We offer three main benefits:
+We offer several benefits:

 - Resources: In addition, members of ACSS have access to the member-only part of our website at www.sanctionsassociation.org, including the